 When you arrive, the crowds will still be very small as the day-trippers have not yet arrived for their tours.
 You’ll have an amazing opportunity to watch the sunrise over the mountains that overlook the lost city of the Incas!
 After sunrise, take a detailed, guided tour of the ruins, and your guide will offer you the option to climb up the Huaynapicchu Mountain for a higher vantage view.

-The tour finishes early afternoon so you can depart and make your way back to Cuzco by train or bus.
-That evening, your group will meet up for celebratory meal, usually ending up in Mama Africa’s the place to be in Cuzco!
+The tour finishes early afternoon so you can depart and make your way back to Cusco by train or bus.
+That evening, your group will meet up for a celebratory meal, usually ending up in Mama Africa’s the place to be in Cusco!

 If like me, you're looking for something an alternative to what everyone else does, I can help you book this trip and design a trip of a lifetime for you – just get in touch with me.